Skip to main content

 Why is Multichannel Marketing, or ‘Layering’ Tactics, Important?

-We don't spend all our digital time in one spot.
-We toggle from email to social media to Google to YouTube.
-That's why 54% of marketers use 3-4 methods to reach prospects, according to the latest "The State of Multichannel Marketing" report by PFL.
+We don’t spend all our digital time in one spot.
+We bounce from email to social media to Google to YouTube.
+That’s why 54% of marketers use 3-4 methods to reach prospects, according to PFL’s latest State of Multichannel Marketing report.

 It makes sense: More marketing = more people.
-But what if you're a small- to mid-size business with a smaller budget?
-Or you're only using a couple of methods and feeling satisfied?
+But if you’re a small- to mid-size business with a limited budget, making the shift to multichannel marketing can feel overwhelming.

 FREE GUIDE